kaiprt/phase_0_unit_3/week_7/4_intro_to_SQLite/my_solution.md

 the terminal.
 I hope to learn more about SQLite in the future.
 In this challenge I learned how to update and manipulate databases and I feel very confident doing so.
 There was nothing special with my strategy and I believe most individuals will have the same syntax as I. I felt that this challenge increased my comfort while navigating through the shell and using sqlite3.
+However, I a had trouble setting the "nickname" column to NOT NULL.
 I found nothing tedious in this challenge.